Reinhard Marx: Opposition

 During the 2015 Synod on the family, Marx faced opposition from other bishops for supporting Kasper's proposal that the rules be relaxed to allow people who have divorced and attempted remarriage to receive Holy Communion.
 Divisions were particularly acute between the group of bishops from Germany (notably Marx), and conservatives such as George Pell of Sydney.
 Marx accused Pell of trying to foster division by making it seem as if there were two camps within the Church, one around Pope Benedict XVI and the other around Kasper.
 A spokesman for Pell welcomed the suggestion that Marx saw no differences between the two groups.

 Marx was indirectly criticized by retired Pope Benedict in a 2016 book of interviews.
 The occasion was related to how, shortly before Benedict's resignation in 2013, Marx had criticized him by saying he had turned the Roman curia into his own court.
 In response to this, Benedict said "I have always lived simply, always, ever since my childhood."
 The retired Pope's personal secretary Georg Gänswein also stated "One should be careful of making statements or valuations of a situation that one does not know well.".
-When Pope Benedict died on December 31, 2022, Cardinal Marx praised him and said "We mourn a faithful witness to God’s love and an important teacher of the Church, whose proclamation already shone far beyond the borders of the Archdiocese during his time as Archbishop of Munich.".
-Marx held a requiem mass for Benedict on January 3 at the Church of Our Lady in Munich, during which he both praised Benedict, but also welcomed "his critics and those who look ambivalently on his life, one with failures that every life has".
+When Pope Benedict died on 31 December 2022, Cardinal Marx praised him and said "We mourn a faithful witness to God’s love and an important teacher of the Church, whose proclamation already shone far beyond the borders of the Archdiocese during his time as Archbishop of Munich.".
+Marx held a requiem mass for Benedict on 3 January at the Munich Cathedral, during which he both praised Benedict, but also welcomed "his critics and those who look ambivalently on his life, one with failures that every life has".

 In August 2020, the German Bishops Conference published a photo of Marx posed in front of a monumental statue of Karl Marx on its Facebook page.
 A Polish Catholic magazine, Polonia Christiana, said the photo showed "where contemporary modernist Catholicism has gone".
 It described the cardinal as "inspired by the Red Revolution not only in economics" but even in supporting sexual "liberation".
 It said he was "trying to reinterpret Scripture and Tradition in the light of contemporary (anti) culture and the often questionable findings of science".